galiacheng/oracle-forms-reports-weblogic-on-azure/ha-clusters.md

 - http://app-gateway-ip/reports/rwservlet

 Application Gateway has enabled monitoring the backend health:
-  - Go to Application Gateway from Azure Portal
+  - Go to the application gateway from Azure Portal
   - Select Monitoring -> Backend health
   - The status of Servers should be Healthy.